Riemannian Metric Learning via Optimal Transport: Experiments

 \subsection{Population-level trajectory inference with a learned metric}

+scRNA sequencing (scRNA-seq) allows biologists to study the set of mRNA molecules (the ``transcriptome'') of individual cells at high resolution \citep{scrnaseq17}.
+As scRNA-seq is a destructive process, any individual cell’s RNA can be sequenced only once, impeding the use of this technology to study the change in a cell's transcriptome over time.
+This has led to interest in methods that use population-level scRNA-seq data to \emph{infer} the temporal evolution of an individual cell's scRNA-seq profile.

-In this section, we use our method to learn a metric $\hat{A}(x)$ from a dense time sampling of scRNA data with little data per time point.
-We incorporate $\hat{A}(x)$ into a downstream trajectory inference task and show that this strategy yields more accurate trajectories than a baseline without the learned metric.
+Optimal transport-based techniques are well-established tools for solving these trajectory inference problems. \citet{schiebinger2019} and \citet{tong2020trajectorynet} both use optimal transport to infer cellular development trajectories but assume a Euclidean metric on gene expression space.
+In this section, we use our method to relax this strong assumption by learning a metric for the ground space from scRNA data.
+We incorporate $\hat{A}(x)$ into a downstream trajectory inference task and show that this strategy yields more accurate trajectories than a baseline without a learned metric and a baseline using the Euclidean metric.

 \textbf{scRNA data.} We perform trajectory inference experiments with the scRNA data drawn from \citet{schiebinger2019}.
 This data consists of force-directed layout embedding coordinates of gene expression data collected over 18 days of reprogramming (39 time points total).
 We construct populations $X^{t_i}$ for $i=1,\ldots,39$ by drawing 500 samples per time point in the original data; this sampling uses 8.25\% of the available data on average.
 We follow the same procedure as in Section \ref{metric-recovery} to learn a metric tensor $\hat{A}(x)$ from subsequent pairs of samples $\left( X^{t_i}, X^{t_{i+1}} \right)$.
-Learning the tensor takes 3 minutes on a single V100 GPU.
+Learning the tensor takes 16 minutes on a single V100 GPU.